GNU IceCat

 GNU IceCat, formerly known as GNU IceWeasel, is a completely free version of the Mozilla Firefox web browser distributed by the GNU Project.
-It is compatible with Linux, Windows, Android and macOS.
+Its official releases were compatible with Linux, Windows, Android and macOS.Currently, official releases of IceCat are being distributed only through GNU Guix.

 IceCat is released as a part of GNUzilla, GNU's rebranding of a code base that used to be the Mozilla Application Suite.
 As an internet suite, GNUzilla also includes a mail and newsgroup program, and an HTML composer.

 Mozilla produces free and open-source software, but the binaries include trademarked artwork.
-The GNU Project attempts to keep IceCat in synchronization with upstream development of Firefox (long-term support versions) while removing all trademarked artwork and non-free add-ons.
+The GNU Project attempts to keep IceCat in synchronization with upstream development of Firefox ESR (long-term support versions) while removing all trademarked artwork and non-free add-ons.
 It also maintains a large list of free software plugins.
 In addition, it includes several security and privacy features not found in the mainline Firefox browser.